awsdocs/aws-doc-sdk-examples/javav2/example_code/keyspaces/Readme.md

 To run these examples, set up your development environment.
 For more information, see [Get started with the SDK for Java](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup.html).

- This Java example requires a secure file format used to hold certificate information for Java applications.
-This is required to make a connection to Amazon Keyspaces.
+ These examples requires a **cassandra_truststore.jks** file to make a connection to Amazon Keyspaces.
  For more information, see [Using a Cassandra Java client driver to access Amazon Keyspaces programmatically](https://docs.aws.amazon.com/keyspaces/latest/devguide/using_java_driver.html).

 **Be very careful** when running an operation that deletes or modifies AWS resources in your account.
 We recommend creating separate test-only resources when experimenting with these examples.